In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 Salt will penetrate the fat but not the meat right under the fat.
 It will flavor the fat but not the meat under it.
 Is it still worth salting the fat then?
 I say yes, just don’t overdo it.

 You do not need to oil your steak before seasoning, especially if you have a quality, marbled cut of meat.
 And if you use Kosher salt, and I recommend that you do, its large flat texture makes it stick to the meat really well.

-If you do decide to oil your steak before seasoning, brush a light coating onto the meat, not the pan to ensure you have an even coating.
+If you do decide to oil your steak before seasoning, brush a light coating onto the meat, not the pan if using one to ensure you have an even coating.